 Josh Boersen (Perth County)

-A chicken and grains and oilseeds producer, Josh is a third-generation farmer working with his father, Brad, at the family’s Bradi Farm, located north of Stratford.
+Josh is a chicken and grains and oilseeds producer and is a third-generation farmer working with his father, Brad, on the family farm, Bradi Farm, located north of Stratford.
 He is currently a director with Grain Farmers of Ontario and a director with the Perth County Soil and Crop Improvement Association.
 He earned an advanced diploma as a mechanical engineering technologist from Fanshawe College.

 John Core (Guelph)